IIS-Prinsessbakelse/.github/profile/README.md

 ## Blog

+### Week 47

+Group Prinsessbakelse was formed and first met online to discuss and author a project proposal report.
+The proposal received high appraisal with confirmation of approval to advance the plan into development with the preference for human-computer interaction (HCI) survey specialisation regarding a "mindful coach" Furhat robot agent.
+A GitHub organisation was created for the collaborative Git development and blogging of this.

 ### Week 48

 For Week 48, an initial development plan was established in a group meeting to implement a prototype pipeline consisting of basic features and functionality in preparation for the first public presentation scheduled on the 6th of December.
 The initial pipeline development plan is: